Hessian of the Busemann function on Damek-Ricci spaces: Preliminaries

-We refer to \cite{BGS} for details about Hadamard manifolds and the Busemann function.
+We refer to \cite{I} for details about the Busemann function.

-A Damek-Ricci space $S$ is an Hadamard manifold and its ideal boundary is identified with $\frak{n}\cup\{\infty\}$ (see \cite{ADY, IS}).
+A Damek-Ricci space $S$ is a Hadamard manifold, i.e., a complete, simply connected, non-compact Riemannian manifold whose sectional curvature is non-positive.
+It is known that such a space has no focal points (see \cite{I}).
+The ideal boundary of $S$ is identified with $N\cup\{\infty\}$ (see \cite{ADY, IS2010}).
 Let $b_\theta$ be the Busemann function of a Damek-Ricci space $S$.
-We refer for a group-theoretic representation of the Busemann function to \cite{IS} as follows.
+We refer to a group-theoretic representation of the Busemann function to \cite{IS2010} as follows.